Differentiable Point-Based Radiance Fields for Efficient View Synthesis: Appendix

 \subsection{Additional Algorithm Details}

-In addition to the description in the manuscript, we provide here pseudo-code of our coarse-to-fine update method, see Algorithm~\ref{alg:hybrid}.
-We further note that all code, models and data required to reproduce the findings in this work, will be published.
+To supplement the description in the main text, Algorithm~\ref{alg:hybrid} contains pseudo-code of our coarse-to-fine update method.
+We further note that all code, models and data required to reproduce the findings in this work have been published.